-Either way, the overall flavor of the drink is going to come down to one thing: what whiskey you choose.
-A shitty whiskey is going to produce a shitty whiskey sour.
+Either way, the overall flavor of the drink is going to come down to one thing: which whiskey you choose.
+A bad whiskey is going to produce a bad whiskey sour.
 There’s no ifs, ands, or buts about it.
 All of the sour mixes in the world aren’t going to hide that flavor.

 Related Whiskey Guides:

 To avoid finding yourself with a glassful of bad whiskey sour, we’ve settled on a list of the best whiskies for a whiskey sour.
 You’ll find your standard bourbon, but we’ve also included two rye whiskeys, a Canadian whisky, an Irish whiskey, and a Scotch whisky, should you want to branch out a little bit.

 Garrison Brothers Texas Straight Small Batch Bourbon Whiskey

 Winner of the Bourbon category in The Manual Spirit Awards, this small batch bourbon from Garrison Brothers has big caramel corn and oak flavors with an undercurrent of citrus and a hint of vanilla.
 There is a decent amount of cinnamon and baking spice on the palate, with more vanilla and some walnut.
 The finish is long and lingering with toasted oak notes.